mckn-larp/history/2-Garou/README.md

   The sept focuses on spiritual renewal and protection of sacred places, including efforts to reintegrate native wolf populations and safeguard the land from overdevelopment and spiritual decay.
   Due to the park's visibility and heavy tourist presence, the Garou must navigate their sacred duties while mitigating threats from pollution, encroachment, and mundane attention.
   The caern’s heart lies in a sacred glade near a spring pool where the totem **Salamander** once appeared in answer to a vision quest.
   The sept actively monitors supernatural activity across the eastern edge of the park, balancing its spiritual mission with quiet vigilance against the Wyrm and Weaver alike.

   [NPC Sept controlled by the CBC Office]

 - **The Sept of the Broken Spear**
-  Near the infamous **Brushy Mountain State Penitentiary**, this once-proud caern fell to the Wyrm in **2020**.
+  North of the infamous **Brushy Mountain State Penitentiary**, this once-proud caern fell to the Wyrm in **2020**.
   The loss haunts the Garou still.
 Its fall divided the Fenrir and the Children of Gaia even further, sowing distrust that lingers even in council and moot.
   The land around Broken Spear is tainted and dangerous, patrolled only by the most battle-hardened or desperate Garou.